POM: Prescription only medicine

 Breast cancer has been reported in men taking finasteride 5 mg during clinical trials and the post-marketing period.
 Physicians should instruct their patients to promptly report any changes in their breast tissue such as lumps, pain, gynaecomastia or nipple discharge.

 Mood alterations including depressed mood, depression and, less frequently, suicidal ideation have been reported in patients treated with finasteride 5 mg.
 Patients should be monitored for psychiatric symptoms and if these occur, the patient should be advised to seek medical advice.

 Proscar' is not indicated for use in children.

 Safety and effectiveness in children have not been established.

 The tablet contains lactose monohydrate.
-Patients with any of the following genetic deficiencies should not take this drug: galactose intolerance, total lactase deficiency or glucose-galactose malabsorption.
+Patients with any of the following genetic deficiencies should not take this medicine: problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption.

 The effect of hepatic insufficiency on the pharmacokinetics of finasteride has not been studied.

 This medicinal product contains less than 1 mmol (23 mg) sodium per dosage unit, that is to say essentially 'sodium-free'.